ricardotavaresit/eti-vue2-chapter11/README.md

 - Class 01: Install vue-router in Vue JS
 - Class 02: Create components to use in routes in Vue JS
 - Class 03: Create routes in Vue JS
+- Class 04: Remove hash from URL in Vue JS

 ## Technologies used
 - VueJS;